Tools to Focus

 Introduction

-However, while I would like to focus my thoughts in discrete bursts, I don’t want to interrupt the flow.
-You know, that mental groove where one is really productive.
-I certainly don’t want a jarring ding to shatter that flow.
+while I would like to focus my thoughts in discrete bursts, I don’t want to interrupt the flow.
+You know, that mental groove where productivity flows.
+I certainly don’t want a jarring ding to shatter that.

 I’ve decided to try an experiment to see if I can make the cycle changes noticeable, but not disturbing.
 What follows is the code I’m using.
-I’m not supplying it as a package, as it is not general enough.
-It is also easy enough to explain, that you should just steal my code, and make something more personal.
+I’m not supplying it as a package, as I haven’t figured out how to write this more general.
+I can explain my idea (and the code) easy enough to allow you to steal, adapt, and make something more personal.
 However, if stealing the details is too much, you should take advantage of org-pomodoro, as this seems to be well designed and customizable package.

 My goals are: